Overview of WordPress

 How will this technology help you in career growth?

 - If you are into freelancing, then for sure, you will have many clients who would offer you work on this platform.

-- Small scale entrepreneurs keep on looking for cheap and reliable technologies where they can put ample content and get their functionalities in line.
-They will probably need a payment gateway, too, so this would solve there purpose.
+- Small-scale entrepreneurs keep on looking for cheap and reliable technologies where they can put ample content and get their functionalities in line.
+They will probably need a payment gateway, too, so this would solve their purpose.

 - Many php related startups are incorporating wordpress for development tasks.

 - Content writers can place their blogs via the help of this.

 WordPress is an open-source tool used for content management; you can maintain websites and blogs via the help of this, that too at cheap cost, novice developers or hobbyists can take on work at this.

 This has been a guide to What is WordPress.
 Here we discussed the definition, need, uses, advantages, disadvantages of wordpress.
 You can also go through our other suggested articles to learn more –